The Vista Shade Awning Screen is Our Absolute Favorite RV Accessory

-Moving from RV Park to RV Park, there are certain things you start to love and certain things you start to hate.
+Moving from RV park to RV park, there are certain things you start to love and certain things you start to hate.
 For us facing west was one of the latter.
 I don’t know why but for months and months, no matter where we stayed, we always seemed to end up with a site that had us facing west.

 We started looking into screen rooms for the awning, but the only ones that were available had really bad reviews.
 Plus we had already gotten a separate screen room, so we didn’t really want to enclose the awning space.

 Depending on the length, there are 3- 4 grommets across the bottom for you to secure the shade to the ground using the included ground stakes.
 I upgraded my stakes to 12″ spikes at a local Home Depot so I can really tie this baby down.

-Being outdoors is a big part of the reason we choose to live on the road, right?
-But it can be difficult trying to figure out how to stay cool while camping in the summer.
+Even on the brightest day, you can stay cool in the shade provided by this awesome RV accessory.
 The electric RV awning only goes so far and when you are facing west, it can get pretty warm.
 The Vista Shades RV Awning Shade will make all the difference.

 Even with the nicest neighbors, you want some privacy.
 RV outdoor shades provide that barrier by blocking most of the visibility from the outside and darkening the space within.